If you want to put up election signs for the general election you need to be aware of the rules.

 Local councils regulate election signs in their area

-The Local Government New Zealand website can show you how to contact local councils.
+The Local Councils website can show you how to contact local councils.

 Be aware council rules about election signage can apply to signs on both public and private land.